spinnaker/spinnaker.github.io/guides/user/pipeline/managing-pipelines/index.md

 ### Add a stage
 The first step in any pipeline is **Configuration**, where you can set up pipeline triggers and parameters.
-Each *stage* specifies an action the pipeline will take once it is configured.
+Each *stage* specifies an action the pipeline will take once it's configured.

 1. Select **Add stage** from your pipeline configuration screen.
   ![](images/add-stage.png)
 2. Set the stage type using the drop-down menu.
-3. If this is not the first stage in your pipeline, make sure that this stage depends on the desired upstream stage(s) using the **Depends on** field.
+3. If this isn't the first stage in your pipeline, make sure that this stage depends on the desired upstream stage(s) using the **Depends on** field.
   ![](images/stage-depends-on.png)